Superhero Movie Disclaimer:

 Erik: Michael B Jordan?
 More like the Michael Jordan… of acting.
 Amirite?
 Cause he’s really good… at acting.
 Yeah.
 So MBJ was pretty good as fish-man, but I have to say, I wasn’t really digging the character that much.
-More specifically, I like how this movie developed him.
+More specifically, I don’t like how this movie developed him.
 Like other than the whole thing with his father, his entire backstory was shoved into 20 seconds of characterization.
-“He got his degree, and then he got another degree, and then he killed a bunch of people, and then he joined the CIA, and he was top of his class in the Navy SEALs, and he has over 300 confirmed kills, etc.” Like what?
+“He got his degree, and then he got another degree, and then he killed a bunch of people, and then he joined the CIA, and he was top of his class in the Navy SEALs, and he has over 300 confirmed kills, etc.” What?
 First off, did someone with a PhD from fucking MIT joining black Ops not raise any questions?
 Was no one like, “hey man, you’re pretty smart, why don’t you work as an analyst?”
 What were his degrees even in?
 Whatever.
 Anyway, this bugged me because we’re basically told all this shit about him, but none of it’s ever really demonstrated.
 I guess he’s good at shooting guns?
 But what does Killmonger do in this movie to prove he’s like a super genius or whatever.
 You know what, nevermind, I don’t care.

 Also, Killmonger’s entire plan didn’t really make any sense.
 He talked about “arming oppressed people” but then he also talked about Wakanda rising up and dominating the world.
 Which is it?
 If Wakanda took everything over, would the entire world not then become oppressed?
 And why is giving everyone weapons to kill each other the best solution?
 Can’t you just give African countries money to invest in their economies?
 Wouldn’t that be an easier way of creating prosperity and equality and whatever?
 Maybe that was Killmonger’s plan, but we wouldn’t know, because he got like 10 minutes of screentime, and most of it was just fighting people.
 Flesh out your damn characters, Marvel.
 You know what, nevermind, I don’t care.

 As for the other characters in this movie, they were mostly well-written, and pretty much all well-acted, so good job actors/actresses/Ryan Coogler.
 My main problem with the cast is that there were just waaaaaaaay more characters than necessary.
 It kind of felt like a school play where too many people sign up, so the director has to write in more parts.
-I’ve seen people comparing this movie to Shakespeare, but I don’t think Bill would’ve written nearly this many roles into one of his scripts (he just wouldn’t have had the actors for it).
+I’ve seen people comparing this movie to a Shakespeare play, but I don’t think Bill would’ve written nearly this many roles into one of his scripts (he just wouldn’t have had the actors for it).
 It felt like there were some characters that could’ve been combined to make the plot more efficient.
 Like, you guys know that more characters != better worldbuilding, right?
 Right?

 The practical effect to giving each character so little screen time, is that developments happen with almost no preemption.
-Take Daniel Kaluuya character for example.
+Take Daniel Kaluuya’s character for example.
 When the movie starts, he and T’Challa are best buds.
 When T’Challa explains (very poorly, I might add) that Serkis got away, Dan walks away kind of sad.
 Five minutes later, Erik drops Serkis’ body at his feet and he’s all:

 Then later, when T’Challa comes back, DK straight up tries to murder him.
-Like ok, I get that he’s mad about his parents’ death, but is this really such a big deal for him that he’d rather have this bubble-wrap looking motherfucker as king than the guy he’s known his entire life?
+Like I get that he’s mad about his parents’ death, but is this really such a big deal for him that he’d rather have this bubble-wrap looking motherfucker as king than the guy he’s known his entire life?
 And if it was, the movie did a really poor job of communicating that.
 It kinda seemed like Dan switched his allegiance entirely for the benefit of the plot, without any real set-up to justify it.